 My biggest advice is to just book EARLY — like the second you know you’re going.
 Banff has blown up in tourism the last 5-10 years that it can be quite challenging to find affordable accommodations depending on the time of year you go.

-If you prefer to stay in airbnbs over hotels, I also compiled a list of the Best Airbnbs in Banff in 2021, linked below!
+If you prefer to stay in airbnbs over hotels, I also compiled a list of the Best Airbnbs in Banff, linked below!

 WHAT TO EAT